-Use the default message “200 OK for REGISTER” in annex A.1.3 with conditions A3 and A21.
+Use the default message “200 OK for REGISTER” in annex A.1.3 with condition A3.

+<End of modification>

+<Start of modification>

 C.21a Generic test procedure for MTSI MO speech call – WLAN access to EPC

 Test procedure:

 1) MO speech is initiated on the UE.
 The call is initiated towards the URI configured to SS as px_IMS_CalleeUri.
 Depending on the UE support this URI may be either SIP or Tel URI, possibly containing a dialstring indicating a global, home local or geo-local telephone number.
 SS wait for the UE to send an INVITE request with first SDP offer.